fbarrento/data-factory/docs/states.md

 # States

 States allow you to define reusable variations of your factory.
-They're perfect for creating different configurations of the same type of object.
+They're perfect for testing different scenarios and configurations.

+💡 **Perfect for testing**: States make your test intent crystal clear - `->succeeded()` is much more readable than manually setting multiple attributes.

 ## Defining Custom State Methods

-Create dedicated methods for each state to provide a clean, expressive API:
+Create dedicated methods for each state to provide a clean, expressive API for your tests:

 ```php
 <?php